bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

     incremental: true
 ```

-And build using `Dockerfile` can optimize layered caches to decrease pull/push time.
-Let's take a look the following example, it decreased the update size as splitting into layers which is based on change frequency.
-To rephrase it, other unchanged layers are cached.
+And building with Dockerfile can optimize layered caches to decrease image layer pull and push time.
+In the following example, it decreased the update size because splitting into layers is based on change frequency.
+To rephrase it, any unchanged layers are cached.

 ![layer_cache](https://github.com/bysnupy/blog/blob/master/kubernetes/layer_cache.png)

-* This image has small layers but, the 35M layer is always updated when the image build is conducted.
+* This image has small layers but the 35M layer is always updated when the image build is conducted.

 ```command
 # podman history 31952aa275b83b9108eeffa763f7f1f531ec0830e79981755908ad6dfaa03e1b